Generalized recursive atom ordering and equivalence to CL-shellability: Dual CL-shellability of the uncrossing order

-As an example, Figure 6 shows the strand diagram giving rise to the sequence $123312$ as well as the two strand diagrams it covers that are obtained by uncrossing the pair of strands in the two different possible ways.
-These two elements it covers give rise to the sequences $112233$ and $123321$, with the former shown on the left and the latter shown on the right in Figure 6.
-See Figure 7 for all of the poset $P_3$ with the strand diagrams each labeled numerically so that the associated sequence may be read off by proceeding clockwise from the basepoint.
+As an example, Figure \ref{P3cover} shows the strand diagram giving rise to the sequence $123312$ as well as the two strand diagrams it covers that are obtained by uncrossing the pair of strands in the two different possible ways.
+These two elements it covers give rise to the sequences $112233$ and $123321$, with the former shown on the left and the latter shown on the right in Figure \ref{P3cover}.
+See Figure \ref{P3} for all of the poset $P_3$ with the strand diagrams each labeled numerically so that the associated sequence may be read off by proceeding clockwise from the basepoint.

 Uncrossing the pair of strands labeled $i$ and $j$ for $i<j$ in a strand diagram will change a sequence having the subsequence $ijij$ into a sequence having either the subsequence $iijj$ or the subsequence $ijji$ (with some of these letters possibly appearing in new positions in the sequence), depending on which of the two possible ways the uncrossing is done.
-This is discussed in more depth in \cite{elect}, but these further details are not critical to our upcoming proof that the dual CC-labeling of \cite{elect} may be transformed into a dual CL-labeling.
+This is discussed in more depth in \cite{elect}, but these further details are not critical to our upcoming proof that the dual EC-labeling of \cite{elect} (which is also a dual CC-labeling) may be transformed into a dual CL-labeling.

 With this encoding in hand, we next describe the dual EC-labeling $\lambda $ for $P_n$ from \cite{elect}.
 Given a cover relation $u\lessdot v$ which replaces subsequence $ijij$ in $v$ with $ijji$ in $u$, we assign the label $\lambda (u,v) = (i,j)$.
 Given a cover relation $u\lessdot v$ which replaces $ijij$ in $v$ with $iijj$ in $u$, we assign the label $\lambda(u, v)=(j, i)$.
 Label each cover relation which proceeds downward from a strand diagram not having any crossings to the element $\hat{0}$ with the label $L$.
 Totally order the label set as follows: \begin{itemize} \item For $i<j$ we have $(i,j) < L < (j,i)$. \item We make the label $(i_1,j_1)$ smaller than the label $(i_2,j_2)$ for $i_1<j_1$ and $i_2<j_2$ if and only if we either have $i_1<i_2$ or we have $i_1=i_2$ and $j_1<j_2$.
 In other words, we order these labels lexicographically. \item We make the label $(j_1,i_1)$ smaller than the label $(j_2,i_2)$ for $i_1<j_1$ and $i_2<j_2$ if and only if we either have $j_1>j_2$ or we have $j_1=j_2$ and $i_1>i_2$.
 In other words, we order these labels in the reverse order to lexicographic order. \end{itemize} It is proven in \cite{elect} that this edge labeling $\lambda $ is a dual EC-labeling for the uncrossing order $P_n$ (i.e. with label sequences proceeding from top to bottom in $P_n$).